ray-project/ray/doc/source/data/dataset-internals.rst

 ~~~~~~~~~~~~~~~~~~~

 The following code is a hello world example which invokes the execution with
-:meth:`ds.iter_batches() <ray.data.Dataset.iter_batches>` consumption.
+:meth:`ds.iter_batches() <ray.data.Datastream.iter_batches>` consumption.
 We will also enable verbose progress reporting, which shows per-operator progress in addition to overall progress.

 .. code-block::